hemantksingh/messup-learn/fundamentals/messaging/Asynchronous Messaging.md

 ### MSMQ

+Legacy (Windows and .NET Framework only).
 MSMQ (native to Windows) is a store and forward queueing system with queues local to each communicating server.
 Unlike a centralised message broker (like RabbitMQ) where messages and queues are stored on a central or a clustered server that enables pub-sub, events based pub-sub is not supported in MSMQ because there is no central server.
 NServiceBus does provide pub-sub capability with MSMQ by using its own persistence for managing publishers and subscribers.

 MSMQ is a persistent queueing solution, but not by default.
 The default is to store messages in memory.
 To have MSMQ persist messages to disk so they are not lost in case of a server crash you have to specify it on each message.